Donderda/esp32_mqtt_eq3/README.md

 ![tested on ESP-WROOM-32](https://img.shields.io/badge/tested--on-ESP--WROM--32-brightgreen.svg)

 EQ-3 radiator valves work really well for a home-automation heating system.
 They are fully configurable vie BLE as well as their front-panel.
-There are more options available than the calorBT app makes available.
+There are more options available than the calorBT app provides.

 The main problem with centrally controlling them is the limited range of BLE.
 This makes it impossible to use a single central-controller to talk to all TRVs in a typical house.
 Therefore multiple 'hubs' are required at distributed locations.